metaleap/zentient/zdbg-vsc/proto/readme.md

 		// *  The client should use this information to enable that all threads can be expanded to access their stacktraces.
 		// *  If the attribute is missing or false, only the thread with the given threadId can be expanded.
 		AllThreadsStopped bool `json:"allThreadsStopped,omitempty"`

-		// The reason for the event (such as: 'step', 'breakpoint', 'exception', 'pause', 'entry').
-		// For backward compatibility this string is shown in the UI if the 'description' attribute is missing (but it must not be translated).
-		//
-		// POSSIBLE VALUES: `step`, `breakpoint`, `exception`, `pause`, `entry` Reason string `json:"reason"`
 	} `json:"body"`
 } // struct StoppedEvent